RafhaelBrum/TCP-Chat/README.md

 - Make sure the server is running before trying to connect as a client.
 - Each client is assigned a unique color to differentiate their messages in the chat.
+- The application preserves your input while you're typing, even if someone else sends a message.